Business & Economic Data

 Tier 2: Formal Business Economy (Supply Side)

-ONS Business Population Estimates (March 2024):
+ONS Business Population Estimates (as at March 2025):

-£5.78 billion turnover
+£6.10 billion turnover

 • What it measures: Declared turnover from formal businesses